Judicial Review & PIL

 Recent Trends in Judicial Review

-Recent developments demonstrate the continuing evolution of judicial review.
-NJAC Case (2015): the SC struck down the 99th Constitutional Amendment and NJAC Act, reaffirming that judicial independence in appointments is part of the basic structure.
-K.S.
-Puttaswamy v.
-Union of India (2017): a 9-judge bench unanimously held that the right to privacy is a fundamental right under Art 21, overruling the 8-judge bench in M.P.
-Sharma (1954) and 6-judge bench in Kharak Singh (1962).
-Aadhaar judgment (2018): SC upheld constitutional validity of Aadhaar but struck down Section 57 (which allowed private entities to demand Aadhaar) and made Aadhaar mandatory linking optional for bank accounts and mobile phones.
-Joseph Shine v.
-Union of India (2018): SC struck down Section 497 IPC (adultery as a criminal offence) as violating Articles 14, 15, and 21.
-Navtej Singh Johar v.
-Union of India (2018): SC decriminalized consensual homosexual conduct by reading down Section 377 IPC.
-Sabarimala Temple case (2018): SC held that exclusion of women of menstrual age from Sabarimala temple violates Art 25 (referred to larger bench).
-Article 370 abrogation case (2023): SC upheld the abrogation of special status for J&K. Electoral Bonds case (2024): SC struck down the Electoral Bond Scheme as violating Art 19(1)(a) (right to information) — a landmark in electoral transparency.
-These cases show the judiciary engaging with the most sensitive political and social issues, demonstrating both the power and the responsibility of judicial review in a constitutional democracy.
+Recent cases show judicial review engaging with the most sensitive issues.
+NJAC Case (2015): struck down 99th Amendment and NJAC Act — judicial independence in appointments is basic structure.
+Puttaswamy (2017): 9-judge bench unanimously held privacy is an FR under Art 21, overruling M.P.
+Sharma (1954) and Kharak Singh (1962).
+Aadhaar (2018): upheld validity but struck down Section 57 (private entity demands).
+Joseph Shine (2018): struck down Section 497 IPC (adultery) — violated Art 14, 15, 21.
+Navtej Singh Johar (2018): decriminalized consensual homosexual conduct by reading down Section 377.
+Article 370 abrogation (2023): SC upheld abrogation.
+Electoral Bonds (2024): struck down the Electoral Bond Scheme as violating Art 19(1)(a) — landmark in electoral transparency.

 Judicial Review — India vs Other Countries

-India's system of judicial review is among the most expansive in the world, combining features from multiple constitutional traditions.
-United States: judicial review was judicially created in Marbury v.
-Madison (1803) — the US Constitution contains no explicit provision.
-US courts can review legislation but NOT constitutional amendments (unlike India post-Kesavananda).
-The US concept of "due process" influenced Indian jurisprudence through Maneka Gandhi (1978).
-United Kingdom: traditionally followed parliamentary sovereignty — no court could strike down an Act of Parliament.
-The Human Rights Act 1998 introduced a limited form of review (courts can declare legislation "incompatible" with the European Convention on Human Rights but cannot strike it down).
-Germany: the Federal Constitutional Court (Bundesverfassungsgericht) exercises strong judicial review, including review of constitutional amendments under the "eternity clause" (Art 79(3) of the Basic Law) — this directly influenced the Basic Structure Doctrine.
-France: the Constitutional Council (Conseil Constitutionnel) conducts a priori review (before a law is promulgated) rather than a posteriori review (after a law is enacted).
-India's unique features: (a) explicit constitutional provision for judicial review (Art 13, 32, 226); (b) review of constitutional amendments on basic structure grounds (unique among major democracies); (c) PIL — the most developed PIL system in the world; (d) the combination of Art 32 (guaranteed FR) and Art 226 (broader writ scope) provides a dual-layer protection unmatched elsewhere; (e) advisory jurisdiction (Art 143) allows proactive resolution of constitutional doubts.
+India's judicial review combines features from multiple traditions.
+US: judicially created in Marbury v.
+Madison — no explicit provision.
+US courts can review legislation but NOT amendments (India can, post-Kesavananda).
+UK: parliamentary sovereignty — no court can strike down Acts.
+Human Rights Act 1998 introduced limited review.
+Germany: Federal Constitutional Court reviews amendments under the "eternity clause" (Art 79(3)) — directly influenced India's Basic Structure Doctrine.
+France: Constitutional Council conducts a priori review (before promulgation), not a posteriori.
+India's unique features: explicit constitutional provision (Art 13, 32, 226); amendment review on basic structure grounds — unique among major democracies; the world's most developed PIL system; Art 32 (guaranteed FR) + Art 226 (broader scope) gives dual-layer protection.

 Doctrines Supporting Judicial Review